YashWalde/Pizza_Sales_Analysis_Exl_Dashboard/README.md

-# Pizza_Sales_Analysis_Exl_Dashboard
-This dashboard provides a comprehensive analysis of pizza sales performance using Excel PivotTables, Charts, KPIs, and Slicers.
-It allows users to interactively filter sales data by day, month, category, and date range, giving clear insights into customer ordering behavior and business performance.
+# Pizza Sales Analysis (An Interactive dashboard creation using ExL)
+##Project Objectives
+The objective of this project is to design an interactive Excel dashboard that provides actionable insights into pizza sales by tracking key performance indicators, analyzing trends, and enabling data-driven decision-making through dynamic slicers and visualizations.
+## Dataset Used
+-	<a href = https://github.com/YashWalde/Pizza_Sales_Analysis_Exl_Dashboard/blob/main/Pizza_sales_analysis.xlsx> Dataset </a>